 Certain immigrants may be disqualified to seek entrance to or to remain in the U.S. based on various grounds established by the Immigration and Nationality Act (INA).
-These individuals are considered to be removable through deportation unless a legal remedy called a Waiver of Inadmissibility is used.
+These individuals are considered to be removable through deportation.
+The best way to prevent deportation in this case is through a Waiver of Inadmissibility.

 Request an initial consultation by contacting our firm at (713) 597-5642.

 Grounds for Inadmissibility